Looking for the best all-inclusive Cancun resorts for families? Consider Hotel Xcaret Mexico !

 The closest airport to Hotel Xcaret is Cancun.
 Fortunately there are many airlines across the budget spectrum that provide non-stop flights from all over the US to Cancun.
 Click here to search for flights from your home airport.

 We opted to rent a car for our trip because we only stayed at Xcaret for part of our time in Mexico and then continued on to Tulum.
 We paid $476 for a minivan including all insurance and fees.
 Xcaret Resort is not close to much else, so if you want the flexibility to explore on your own I recommend renting a car.
+Be sure to read these important tips for renting a car in Mexico.

 It is important to note that when renting cars in Mexico, you should expect to pay about double the lowest price you will book because of the required insurance.
 We made use of our CDW coverage through our Chase Sapphire reserve card and saved some additional money there too but you can’t get out of the mandatory insurance.